minqiaowang/hybrid-adg/deploy-adg-asm/deploy-adg-asm.md

 ORCL_nrt1d4
 ```

-4. Copy the following scripts, replace the `<standby DB_UNIQUE_NAME>` with the name in the previous step.
+4. Copy the following scripts, replace the `ORCL_nrt1d4` with standby DB_UNIQUE_NAME you get in the previous step.

    ```
    <copy>